noseglasses/Leidokos-CMake/README.md

 [st:experimental]: https://img.shields.io/badge/experimental----black.svg?style=flat&colorA=dfb317&colorB=494e52

 # Leidokos-CMake
-An alternative transparent build system for Kaleidoscope that enables multi-platform parallel builds using the CMake build system.
+An alternative platform independent build system for Kaleidoscope.

 ## CapeLeidokos
 Leidokos-CMake is an essential part of the CapeLeidokos develop, testing and build infrastructure for the Kaleidoscope firmware.